American Express points review: You’ll want to collect these if you’re serious about award travel

 - Shop with points through the Amex Membership Rewards mall – 0.5 cents per point (please don’t do this – you’re better off buying an item directly and redeeming points for a statement credit)

 Even if you don’t have travel plans, you can rest easy knowing you’ve got other options to cash out your points.
 But again, you’ll almost always get the most value when you redeem points for travel.

-Transferring AMEX Membership Rewards points to airline and hotel partners gives you lots of options for travel!
-Currently there are 18 direct airline partners and 3 hotel partners.
+Transferring Amex Membership Rewards points to airline and hotel partners gives you lots of options for travel.
+Currently there are 18 direct airline partners and three hotel partners.
 But because of alliances and partnerships, you can also book flights on other airlines even if they’re not a direct transfer partner.

 For example, you can move points to Air Canada Aeroplan (part of the Star Alliance) to book award flights on United Airlines.
 Or transfer points to British Airways for award flights on American Airlines (a oneworld partner).

-For flights, your AMEX Membership Rewards points are worth 1 cent apiece.
-Folks with the AMEX Business Platinum can actually do very well booking through the portal, because they’ll get a 35% points rebate when they book coach flights on their selected airline (or any Business or First Class flight).
+For flights, your Amex Membership Rewards points are worth one cent apiece.
+Folks with the Amex Business Platinum can actually do very well booking through the portal, because they’ll get a 35% points rebate when they book coach flights on their selected airline (or any business or first-class flight).

 You won’t do as well with hotels, which only offer 0.7 cents per point.
 If you find a cheap rate this can make sense, but run the numbers to see if you’ll get a better deal booking an award room or redeeming points from other flexible points programs, like Chase Ultimate Rewards, where your points can be worth more.

 Redeem Amex Membership Rewards points for statement credits, gift cards, and shop with points